Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Introduction

 \item The proposed framework is highly general.
 It accommodates McKean-Vlasov systems with non-gradient drift and interaction terms that possess stationary distributions, without being restricted to gradient systems characterized by a free energy.
 Furthermore, by employing a parametric normalizing flow, our method is capable of learning invariant measures that assume a parametric form.

-\item We provide comprehensive numerical validation across a suite of challenging test cases: meta-stable McKean-Vlasov systems, a mean-field model of active particles with parametric interactions, a non-gradient high-dimensional system and a high-dimensional system with Coulombic interaction.
+\item We provide comprehensive numerical validation across a suite of challenging test cases: meta-stable McKean-Vlasov systems, a mean-field model of active particles with parametric interactions, a non-gradient high-dimensional system with Gauss--Morse interaction and a high-dimensional system with Coulombic interaction.
 These experiments demonstrate the method's capability to reliably handle complex phenomena and to accurately learn high-dimensional probability distributions for the mean-field system.

 \end{enumerate}